 Because of their size, motorcycles that are involved in accidents typically endure a lot more damage than your average passenger vehicle would.

 The nature of motorcycles being exposed to the elements also means that injuries to the driver and/or rider can be far more severe than those sustained in a car accident.
-Serious neck and back injury are common, and fatalities happen more often then you might think.
+Serious neck and back injuries are common, and fatalities happen more often then you might think.

 The most recent statistics come from 2013 and reveal that in that year, 4,381 motorcyclists were killed as a result of accidents.
 What’s truly interesting is how different age groups fit into that statistic.